 In UP, we respect and recognise the importance of global initiatives to protect fragile ecosystems and combat climate change.
 Since 2005, UP has actively been pursuing means of identifying ways to reduce its Greenhouse Gas (GHG) emissions and with that its reliance on fossil fuels.
-On a global perspective much more attention must be directed towards the adverse impacts of fossil fuel usage and minimising this as about 70% of all $\rm CO_2$ (-eq) emissions continue to come from the burning of fossil fuels.
+At a global level, however, much more attention must be directed towards the adverse impacts of fossil fuel usage and minimising this as about 70% of all CO_2 (-eq) emissions continue to come from the burning of fossil fuels.

-Palm oil on the other hand, accounts for about 0.6% of the global CO2 (-eq) emissions, which is much less than for instance the production of milk, pigs, and poultry, and about 22 times less than the livestock sector overall.
-Positive change can be made through individual accountability and collective action, and it is therefore important that we focus on a balanced approach where we all have to help minimise the impact of deforestation and greenhouse gas emission and not just a selected few.
+Palm oil, on the other hand, accounts for about 0.6% of the global CO2 (-eq) emissions, which is much less than for instance the production of milk, pigs, and poultry, and about 22 times less than the livestock sector overall.
+Positive change can be made through individual accountability and collective action, and it is therefore important that we focus on a balanced approach where we all have to help minimise the impact of deforestation and greenhouse gas emissions.
 There must be a commensurate effort in reaching this goal and therefore things should be put in perspective and acknowledgement given to the fact that palm oil production is not a main driver of the global GHG emissions.
 In this connection, ongoing initiatives must be intensified to minimise the impact of not just agriculture but all activities that in one way or the other contribute to deforestation and global warming.